-Unless your child has been enrolled in homeschool before the pandemic, the prolonged isolation period has likely taken its toll on them.
+Unless your child has been home tuition before the pandemic, the prolonged isolation period has likely taken its toll on them.
 Most children were used to their routines of being around friends and teachers before the pandemic.
 Having this taken away from them so suddenly can leave them lonely and depressed.

 It doesn’t help that children are not yet fully developed regarding dealing with and communicating their emotions.
 During these difficult times, it helps to keep them occupied with healthy distractions.
 Here’s a list of ways to keep your kids happy and engaged during the pandemic.

 Create a daily routine

 Having a daily routine will benefit not just your children but you and your entire family.
 We’re living in very uncertain times, which can cause us great distress.
 A routine can help us ground ourselves by establishing certain expectations for each day.

 These routines should include exercise, learning, and play while still leaving enough rest and sleep.
 Limit screen time when you can.
 The most effective way to do this is to set specific times for it to know when it starts and when it ends.
 But make sure to let them have a say in their routine – otherwise, they might resist following it.

 Host virtual parties

 Nothing can indeed top the physical presence and proximity of your loved ones, but hosting a virtual party can come close.
 Yes, things have been very different this year, but show your kids that they can still have fun by hosting a virtual party.
 With a few helpful tips and a stable internet connection, you’ll be able to make your babies smile and laugh with the skill of a practiced newborn photographer.